bob-ros2/rosgpt4all/README.md

 GPT generator ouput.
 Each single token is published to the topic.

 > ~gpt_sentence (std_msgs/String)\
-GPT ouput aggregated as sentence.
-A message with content EOF indicates the end of the generator output.
+GPT ouput aggregated as sentence or sub sentence.
+A message with content EOF indicates the end. of the generator output.

 ### Socket stream